Pluglug/test-docs/docs/source/customization/custom_icons.rst

 Custom Icons
 ------------

+(WIP)
+..
 You can customize the icons used in the PME